morganconnors/c-testing-library/README.md

 # c-testing-library
-Library of cuntions used to test if things work.
+Library of funtions used to test if things work.